Tip for Sellers – Price

 The CMA could assess a combination of recent sales in your area, homes that are under contract, expired listings and active listings.
 All are important for different reasons, but the most important are the recent sales.
 Those show you exactly what buyers are willing to pay for homes in your area and that’s the crux of finding the correct price point.
 Buyers will only spend what they think your home is worth, no more.

-Once you have a recommendation from your agent, it’s time for you to determine what price you will select.
-And how quickly you want to sell may direct you towards a specific side of the pricing range.
+Your agent will take all that input and come up with a data-driven price range for your use.
+Determining the specific list price could be driven by your timing requirements.
+How quickly you want to sell may direct you towards a specific side of the pricing range.
 If you are in a hurry, you may want to select a price towards the lower end of the market range.
 If you have time on your side, you may opt for a range on the higher end.
 Either is fine, based on your own needs at the time you put your home on the market.

 So the keys to pricing correctly are to assess your home against those that recently sold in your specific area, as well as homes that are under contract, for sale now, or those that did not sell.
-Using that knowledge properly will help you get your home sold quickly.
+Using that knowledge properly will help you get your home sold for the best possible price.